 E. In general, complaints of sexual misconduct, intimate partner violence, and stalking will be only be heard by members of the sexual misconduct subcommittee of the COD (the subcommittee).
 The Chair has final authority to determine which process will be used to resolve any particular case.

-i.
-The subcommittee consists of six COD members who have been specially selected for this subcommittee and received additional training.
+- The subcommittee consists of six to ten COD members who have been specially selected for this subcommittee and received additional training.
 See section XVII (D).
 The subcommittee will not include any students.

 F. Procedures for responding to complaints assigned to the sexual misconduct subcommittee